ringcentral/ringcentral-add-in-framework-js/demos/github/README.md

 ## Step.2 Set Up Environment Info

+Firstly, we want to create a `OAuth App` on https://github.com/settings/developers.
+In app creation page, fill `Authorization callback URL` with `https://xxxx.ngrok.io/oauth-callback`

+After it's created, we'll see `ClientId` and let's also generate a `ClientSecret`.

 There are several OAuth-related fields in `.env` need to be set.
-They can be found on your target 3rd party platform docs.

 ```bash
 # .env file